RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/_index.md

 - **users** - create users and assign each user a role to grant database access to users.

+## Active-Active databases

+Users, roles, and Redis ACLs are cluster-level entities, which means:

+- They apply to the local participating cluster and Active-Active database instance.

+- They do not replicate or propagate to the other participating clusters and instances.

+- ACLs will be enforced according to the instance the client is connected to.
+The Active-Active replication mechanism will propagate all the effects of the operation.

 ## More info

 - [Redis ACL rules](https://redis.io/docs/manual/security/acl/#acl-rules)